 Which player do you admire the most and why?

-Watch the YOUTUBE video published on 17 Dec 2013, Ralph Lauren and Her Highness Sheikha Maitha Bint Mohammed Bin Rashid Al Maktoum teamed up to host the first ever UAE Ladies Polo tournament at Desert Palm in Dubai.
+Watch the Youtube video where Ralph Lauren and Her Highness Sheikha Maitha Bint Mohammed Bin Rashid Al Maktoum teamed up to host the first-ever UAE Ladies Polo tournament at Desert Palm in Dubai.